Electoral system: Development of new systems

-Single-winner revival
+Single-winner innovations

-Perhaps influenced by the rapid development of multiple-winner electoral systems, theorists began to publish new findings about single-winner methods in the late 19th century.
-This began around 1870, when William Robert Ware proposed applying STV to single-winner elections, yielding instant-runoff voting (IRV).
+Perhaps influenced by the rapid development of multiple-winner STV, theorists published new findings about single-winner methods in the late 19th century.
+Around 1870, William Robert Ware proposed applying STV to single-winner elections, yielding instant-runoff voting (IRV).
 Soon, mathematicians began to revisit Condorcet's ideas and invent new methods for Condorcet completion; Edward J. Nanson combined the newly described instant runoff voting with the Borda count to yield a new Condorcet method called Nanson's method.
 Charles Dodgson, better known as Lewis Carroll, proposed the straightforward Condorcet method known as Dodgson's method.
 He also proposed a proportional representation system based on multi-member districts, quotas as minimum requirements to take seats, and votes transferable by candidates through proxy voting.

 Ranked voting electoral systems eventually gathered enough support to be adopted for use in government elections.
-In Australia, IRV was first adopted in 1893, and continues to be used along with STV today.
-In the United States in the early-20th-century progressive era, some municipalities began to use Bucklin voting, although this is no longer used in any government elections, and has even been declared unconstitutional in Minnesota.
+In Australia, IRV was first adopted in 1893 and STV in 1896 (Tasmania).
+IRV continues to be used along with STV today.

-Recent developments
+In the United States, during the early 20th-century progressive era some municipalities began to use supplementary voting and Bucklin voting.
+However, a series of court decisions ruled Bucklin to be unconstitutional, while supplementary voting was soon repealed in every city that had implemented it.

 The use of game theory to analyze electoral systems led to discoveries about the effects of certain methods.
-Earlier developments such as Arrow's impossibility theorem had already shown the issues with Ranked voting systems.
+Earlier developments such as Arrow's impossibility theorem had already shown the issues with ranked voting systems.
 Research led Steven Brams and Peter Fishburn to formally define and promote the use of approval voting in 1977.
 Political scientists of the 20th century published many studies on the effects that the electoral systems have on voters' choices and political parties, and on political stability.
 A few scholars also studied which effects caused a nation to switch to a particular electoral system.